 See my photos from Făgăraș Fortress

 Făgăraș Fortress is a gorgeous medieval castle using the star system for its defensive towers.
 Beautifully preserved and very easily accessible, Făgăraș Fortress is a beautiful destination to visit.
-Situated in the middle of an otherwise uninteresting communist town, Fagaras Fortress really belongs on my list of Romanian castles.
+Situated in the middle of an otherwise uninteresting communist town, Fagaras Fortress really belongs on my list of castles in Romania.

 We love taking a stroll on the outside of the Fortress and see the old walls reflected in the waters of the moat.
 A couple of times a day, they have a changing of the guard show where you can learn about old customs and costumes.